bibanon/tubeup/README.md

 `tubeup` uses yt-dlp to download a Youtube video (or [any other provider supported by YTDL-P](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md)), and then uploads it with all metadata to the Internet Archive using the python module internetarchive.

-It was designed by the [Bibliotheca Anonoma](https://github.com/bibanon/bibanon/wiki) to archive entire Youtube accounts and playlists to the Internet Archive.
+It was designed by the [Bibliotheca Anonoma](https://github.com/bibanon/bibanon/wiki) to archive single videos, playlists (see warning below about more than video uploads) or accounts Internet Archive.

 ## Prerequisites

 This script strongly recommends Linux or some sort of POSIX system (such as Mac OS X), preferably from a rented VPS and not your personal machine or phone.

-WLS2 for Windows instructions below.

-* **Python 3** - This script requires python3, which has better integration with Unicode strings.
-* **docopt** - The usage documentation can specify command line arguments and options.
-* **yt-dlp** - Used to download the videos.
-* **internetarchive** - A Python library used to upload videos with their metadata to the Internet Archive.
-* **jsonpatch** - For JSON things.
+Reccomended system specifications:
+- Linux bpx with the latest Python and `pip` installed
+- 2GB of RAM, 100GB of storage or much more for anything other than single short video mirroring.

 ## Setup and Installation